henriquecastror/open-code-community/content/authors/MarcosHenriqueReichert/_index.md

 ---
 # Display name
-title: Marcos Henrique Reichert (membro desde 2021/06)
+title: Marcos Henrique Reichert (since 2021/06)

 # Username (this should match the folder name)
 authors: